 Want to stay on top of all the space news?
 Follow @universetoday on Twitter

 I’m going to refrain from the initial response that comes to mind… actually, no I won’t — they’re really, really, really big!!!!

 Ok, now that that’s out of the way check out this graphic by Arecibo astrophysicist Rhys Taylor, which neatly illustrates the relative sizes of 25 selected galaxies using images made from NASA and ESA observation missions… including a rendering of our own surprisingly mundane Milky Way at the center for comparison.
 (Warning: this chart may adversely affect any feelings of bigness you may have once held dear.)
 According to Taylor on his personal blog, Physicists of the Caribbean (because he

-works at the Arecibo Observatory in Puerto Rico) “Type in ‘asteroid sizes’ into Google and you’ll quickly find a bunch of images comparing various asteroids, putting them all next to each at the same scale.
+works had worked at the Arecibo Observatory in Puerto Rico) “Type in ‘asteroid sizes’ into Google and you’ll quickly find a bunch of images comparing various asteroids, putting them all next to each at the same scale.
 The same goes for planets and stars.
 Yet the results for galaxies are useless.
 Not only do you not get any size comparisons, but scroll down even just a page and you get images of smartphones, for crying out loud.”
 So to remedy that marked dearth of galactic comparisons, Taylor made his own.
 Which, if you share my personal aesthetics, you’ll agree is quite nicely done.

 “I tried to get a nice selection of well-known, interesting objects,” Taylor explains.
 “I was also a little limited in that I needed high-resolution images which completely mapped the full extent of each object… still, I think the final selection has a decent mix, and I reckon it was a productive use of a Saturday.”
 And even with the dramatic comparisons above, Taylor wasn’t able to accurately portray to scale one of the biggest — if not the biggest — galaxies in the observable universe: IC 1101.